Sakkeh/JavaScript/README.md

 ## Comments

-In JavaScript there are two types of comment:
+In JavaScript there are two types of comments:

 Single line comments starting with // and finishing at the end of the line: